omerwwazap/blog/_posts/2023-12-12-Smart-Door-Lock.md

 - Apartman dış kapı şifreleriniz basit ve tahmin edilmesi kolay sayılardan oluşmamalıdır.
 - Master şifreler kesinlikle değiştirilmelidir.
 - Her daire için özel şifreler belirlenebilir.

+Note: Banner prompt for Bing AI Image Creator: A burger with arms as a french-fry is using an apartments keypad to enter the entrance code to the building. a random password at an apartment entrance. on the entrance keypad.